AntonShevchuk/wme-api-helper/README.md

 * `APIHelper.getSegments(except = [])` – return Array of segments, except some road types
 * `APIHelper.getSelectedVenues()` – return Array of the selected venues, which you can edit
 * `APIHelper.getSelectedSegments()` – return Array of the selected segments, which you can edit
+* `APIHelper.getSelectedNode()` – return Model of the selected node, which you can edit, or null
 * `APIHelper.addTranslation(uid, data)` – add translation data to I18n object

 ## Events